42BV/rest-convention/05-pagination-querying.md

 }
 ```

-In a Spring MVC application you can achieve this goal by using the same controller method specified in the 'How to do sorting' section.
+In a Spring MVC application you can achieve this goal by using the same controller method specified in the 'How to do pagination' section.
 You can also specify a default search order if you want:

 ```java
 @RestController